Grayshott: Amenities

 St. Luke's Church, whose tower and spire (added in 1910) combined are 100 feet tall, was begun in 1898 and consecrated in 1900.
 It is a part of the Guildford diocese.
-St Joseph's Roman Catholic Church was built in 1911.
+It is a Grade II listed building.
+St Joseph's Roman Catholic Church in Headley Road, also a Grade II listed building was built in 1911.

 Grayshott CE Primary School traces its origins to the 19th century.
 The National School was founded in 1871 on land provided by the architect Edward I'Anson, who had moved to the village ten years earlier.
 His descendants maintained a close connection to the area (his son made funds available for the construction of the church) and many of these are buried and memorialised in its churchyard.

 Grayshott Village Hall claims to be the largest in the county, and the village has its own retained fire station.
 A village square and two village greens are close to the centre.

 To the west of the village there is a recreation ground with cricket pavilion, football club, skate park and tennis club.

 There is a long history of amateur drama in the village, beginning before World War 1 and continuing to the present day.
 The Grayshott Stagers have held this mantle since 1951.

 The Grayshott area is popular with walkers, including nearby Waggoners Wells.
 Ludshott Common, one mile to the west, is an area of heathland and woodland and part of the East Hampshire Area of Outstanding Natural Beauty; one mile to the east is Hindhead and the Devil's Punch Bowl, a site of special scientific interest, and to the north is the Golden Valley, a densely wooded valley between the B3002 and A287 roads.

 In School Road is Grayshott Pottery (formally known as Surrey Ceramics), which has been making English stoneware since 1956.
 It now incorporates Dartington Pottery which originated in Devon.

 There is one public house in the village, the Fox and Pelican.
 It was opened in 1899 by shareholders of the Grayshott & District Refreshment Association, one of whom was George Bernard Shaw, under the guidelines of the national Refreshment House Association, a temperance-based organisation.
 In 1914 the landlord was James Ashbrooke Holme, a lay reader from Bishopstoke, Hampshire.
 His wife Charlotte had been one of the survivors of the Titanic sinking.
-The pub was taken over by Gales Brewery in the 1950s.